mjspitzfaden/dcblog/README.md

 # dcblog
-class blog exercise to introdue us to the Tornado framework.
+class blog exercise to introduce us to the Tornado framework.